 1.11 Supply Point Systems Business Day

-In this Section M Supply Point Systems Business Day shall have the same meaning as in Section G1.10.
+In this Section M Supply Point Systems Business Day shall have the same meaning as in GT Section C2.2.1.

 3.1 Supply Point Metering

-3.1.4 Meter Installation Works carried out by the Transporter for the purposes of maintaining, repairing or (where required having regard to sub paragraph 3.1.3(a)) replacing any part of a Special Metering Supply Meter Installation to which this paragraph 3 applies will not be Siteworks for the purposes of Section G7.1.
+3.1.4 Meter Installation Works carried out by the Transporter for the purposes of maintaining, repairing or (where required having regard to sub paragraph 3.1.3(a)) replacing any part of a Special Metering Supply Meter Installation to which this paragraph 3 applies will not be Siteworks for the purposes of Annex G-3, paragraph 1.1.

 3.1.5 Any Meter Installation Works which any person may request the Transporter to carry out in respect of a Special Metering Supply Meter Installation other than as required under paragraph 3.1.2, including: